nexiality/documentation/expressions/CSVexpression.md

   like this:<br/>
   ![](image/CSVexpression_03.png)

+##### json
-- **`json`** - convert current state of the CSV content to a JSON document.Technically speaking, it's a JSON array (to represent rows) with multiple JSON document (each for one row).The CSV content in question may be one or more rows, with or without headers.
+- convert current state of the CSV content to a JSON document.Technically speaking, it's a JSON array (to represent rows) with multiple JSON document (each for one row).The CSV content in question may be one or more rows, with or without headers.
 For example, here's the transformation from one CSV document (with header) to a JSON: